vyshnavi-adusumelli/FinBot/README.md

 - Just go on adding multiple spendings using /add and type /chart to see the spendings in the form of graphs.

-#### For Contributors:

-- Test cases have been completely written.
-Test cases in the bot folder are tests for functions in the bot.py, while test cases in the unit folder are for the user.py.
-- Updated the documentation for all functions.
-- Updated Readme.md to reflect current team working on this project.

-### Version 1.0.0

-#### New Features:

-- Users are now able to set a budget expenditure for each category.
-If users exceed the budget for that category, a message it displayed reminding the user of the budget they had initially set.
-- Users are now able to delete their entire transaction history, or choose to delete just one transaction

-#### For Contributors:

-- Code has been refactored, and split into two main python files.
-Bot.py handles all the bot processing functions, and interacts with the bot handler directly.
-User.py handles all the backend User processing logic, and creates an object User for each individual user interacting with the bot, to maintain that user’s state.
-- Data is stored within the user object, and state is saved using a pickle object.
-- Created CI pipeline using Travis CI, and pylint to check for formatting errors, and code coverage to test for code coverage.

 <!-- [comment]: <> (## Demo) -->